BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/newboard.md

 for ICE40 use `icepll -i inputfreq -o outputfreq`, and for ECP5, use `ecpll -i inoutfreq -o outputfreq -f tmp.v`.

+If finding the information is too hard, one option is to directly wire the board's clock `pclk` to the processor clock `clk` in `RTL/femtosoc.v`.
+If you do that, you will also need to define `NRV_FREQ` as the board's frequency in `RTL/femtosoc_config.v`.

 Step 4: `RTL/femtosoc_config.v`
 -------------------------------